kasna-cloud/dataflow-fsi-example/docs/FLOWS.md

 2. Real-time inference and dashboards
 3. Model re-training

-## Infrastructure Deployment
+## Infrastructure and App Deployment

+This example is designed to be run in a fresh GCP project and requires at least `Owner` privileges to the project.
+All further IAM permissions are set by Cloud Build or Terraform.

+The steps for this deployment are:
 1. A user logs into the GCP Console and creates a new project.
 Alternatively, an existing project can be used.
 2. The user sets their PROJECT_ID to the new project and executes the `../deploy-infra.sh` and `../run-app.sh` scripts.
-3. This step does a couple of things:
+3. The script execution performs infrastructure and application build jobs using Cloud Build.
+These are summarised here:
     - The deploy infra script will trigger a CloudBuild job which then executes Terraform to build the base infrastructure.
 Details are available in the [infra readme](../infra/README.md).
-    - The user will also run the app which sets up the real-time pipelines and training job.
+    - After the infra deployment is successful, the user will run the app-run script which sets up the real-time pipelines and training job.
 More information on this step is available in the [app readme](../app/README.md).

 ![Infra and Real-time Flows](./Dataflow-FSI-Example-Real-time.png)

 ## Real-time

+The real-time price, metrics and inference pipelines will run automatically after deployment and are designed to run continuously to generate better models and dashboard data.
+The component and data flows for the run time of this example are:

 4. Once the infrastructure and app are running, the FOREXGenerator will begin generating prices.
 This code is [here](../app/python/src/forexgenerator/forexgenerator.py).
 The FOREXGenerator will produce prices into the `prices` Pub/Sub Topic.
 5. The prices stream is read by the `pubsubs-to-bigquery` dataflow job and inserted into BigQuery. [pubsubs-to-bigquery](../app/python/src/pipelines/pubsub_to_bigquery.py)